giorgk/IWFM_track/README.md

 Another possibility is to use selected months instead of a range.
 First examine the output of the `iwfm.SimTime()` and decide which ids you should use.

-For example to average the values of all April months from 2005 to 2015 do the following
+For example, to average the values of all April months from 2005 to 2015 do the following
 ```
 IDS <- seq(from=379, to=499, by=12)
 D <- iwfm.AverageVelField_IDS(IDS, D)